wyrmworkspublishing/free5e/en-US/Migration_Guide/5e_Migration_Guide.md

 > **Parasense**
 >
 > A creature with parasense can pinpoint and observe its surroundings within a defined area (e.g., 60 ft. cone) without using sight.
-> This sense relies on a supporting sense such as echolocation or sensitivity to air pressure, heat, electrical fields, or magical cues and may be disrupted by effects that interfere with that sense (e.g., Silence for echolocation, strong wind for air pressure).
+> This sense depends on a supporting sense, like hearing, sensitivity to pressure, or specific magic or energy types.
+> It may be disrupted by effects that interfere with that sense (e.g., [Silence](#Silence_silence) for auditory echolocation, strong wind for air pressure).
 > Parasense reveals position and general features but not fine detail.

 #### Examples in Play {#examples-in-play}